forge-55/bunkeros/FAQ.md

 **Vanilla Arch** is a minimal, do-it-yourself distribution that gives you a blank slate.

 **BunkerOS** is a productivity-focused distribution that:
-- Uses only Sway/SwayFX compositor (no traditional DEs)
+- Uses only Sway compositor (no traditional DEs)
 - Emphasizes distraction-free, keyboard-driven workflows
 - Features tactical theming and discipline
 - Provides custom productivity automation and tooling